xsf/xmpp.org/content/announcements/open-letter-meta-dma/_index.md

 Meta's proposed approach relies on restrictive NDAs, proprietary APIs, and centralized control.
 This is **not true interoperability**—it is a closed system that forces third parties to operate within Meta’s terms, undermining the spirit of the DMA.
 Key issues include:

 - **Gatekeeper Agreements:** Companies must sign NDAs to access interoperability details, creating artificial barriers.
+Managing these legal aspects increases costs for all parties involved.

-- **API-Based Control:** APIs limit flexibility, can be modified unilaterally, and do not scale for true federation.
+- **API-Based Control:** APIs limit flexibility, can be modified unilaterally, do not scale for true federation, and have to maintained.

-- **User Tracking Risks:** The approach risks exposing external users to Meta’s data collection practices.
+- **User Tracking Risks:** The approach involves compliance issues of tracking third-party users at Meta, as well as third-parties tracking Meta's users.

 - **Scalability Issues:** Maintaining separate API bridges for each provider is inefficient and prevents sustainable competition.